pavedroad-io/pavedroad/CONTRIBUTING.md

 git commit --amend -s
 ```

-We use a [DCO bot](https://github.com/apps/dco) to enforce the DCO on each pull
+We use a [DCO Bot](https://github.com/apps/dco) to enforce the DCO on each pull
 request and branch commits.

 ## Getting Started

 - Fork the repository on GitHub
-- Read the [install](INSTALL.md) for build and test instructions
+- Read the [Developer Kit README]() for build and test instructions
 - Play with the project, submit bugs, submit patches!

 ## Contribution Flow